Zaicon/InfiniteChestsV2/README.md

 ###Permisisons
 ```
 ic.use - Enables use of /chest
-ic.claim - Enables use of /chest claim, unclaim, password
+ic.claim - Enables use of /chest claim, unclaim
 ic.info - Enables use of /chest info
+ic.search - Enables use of /chest search
 ic.public - Enables use of /chest public
 ic.protect - Players with this permission will have their chests automatically protected via user account.
 ic.refill - Enables use of /chest refill